jnury/verified-access-extension/readme.md

 From the documentation: The Chrome Verified Access API allows network services, such as VPNs, intranet pages, and so on to cryptographically verify that their clients are genuine and conform to corporate policy.

 ![Suggested implementation](https://github.com/jnury/verified-access-extension/blob/main/doc/suggested-implementation.svg?raw=true)

+# Extension configuration

+This extension support pre-configuration with Google Admin Policy.

+You can find a sample config in: [doc/config-sample.json](doc/config-sample.json)